 Productive meetings every time

 To be productive in a meeting, you have to find ways to communicate effectively.
 Moreover, you have to ensure that there’s a record of the topics and ideas discussed in every meeting.
-Without any note taking or recordkeeping, you would have to rely on personal memory.
+Without any note taking or record keeping, you would have to rely on personal memory.
 In doing so, you could end up forgetting some important ideas.
-Fortunately, by following the tips above, you can easily keep track of ideas presented and discussed in meetings.
+Fortunately, by following the virtual meeting ideas and tips above, you can easily keep track of ideas presented and discussed in meetings.
 This way, you can get the most out of every meeting, without needing to worry about any important information getting lost in the process.